-- TDI: 30 weeks in any benefit year. - TCI: Up to six (6) weeks in a benefit year The combined maximum benefit for both TDI and TCI is 30 weeks in a benefit year.
+• TDI: 30 weeks in any benefit year.

+• TCI: Up to six (6) weeks in a benefit year The combined maximum benefit for both TDI and TCI is 30 weeks in a benefit year.

 Benefit Amount: The average weekly benefit rate is 4.62% of wages paid during the highest quarter of worker's base period.
-Effective July 1, 2023, the minimum weekly benefit is \$121, and the maximum is \$1,043 per week.
+For 2024, the minimum weekly benefit is \$130, and the maximum is \$1,043 per week.
 The benefit increases if the employee has dependents.
 The maximum dependents allowance is the greater of \$10 per dependent or 7% of the weekly benefit rate (up to five dependents) and the maximum weekly benefit with up to five dependents is \$1,408.

 Funding Mechanism: TDI and TCI benefits are funded through employee contributions.
-For 2023, the withholding rate is 1.1 percent of worker's first \$84,000 in wages.
-The maximum annual employee contribution is \$924.
+For 2024, the withholding rate is 1.2% of worker's first \$874,000 in wages.
+The maximum annual employee contribution is \$1,044.
 Private Plan Option: There is no private plan option in Rhode Island.
 The Rhode Island Department of Labor and Training administers TDI and TCI.
 Eligible employees will apply for benefits, receive their eligibility determinations, and benefit awards from the state of Rhode Island.